-Up to the attainment of the first stage of enlightenment, the Implicate Technology meditative system is based on Chinese Taoist teachings.
-The teaching on the second to the fourth stages of enlightenment is based on Tibetan
+Up to the attainment of the first stage of enlightenment, the Implicate Technology meditative system is based on Chinese Taoist second to the fourth stages of enlightenment is based on Tibetan Buddhist yoga.
+The modes of expression used in Implicate Technology to describe the experience of enlightenment owe a strong debt to Indian Hinduism.